 The existing Project corridor is a two-lane undivided rural roadway with narrow lanes, narrow shoulders, limited turn lanes, poor roadbed condition, and unsafe intersections.
 Intersection safety and delay issues are further illustrated in this video.
-As shown in the video, at the intersection of US 212 and County Highway 51 vehicles take risks such as rolling side street stops in order to utilize gaps in traffic to access US 212.
-During PM peak hours, there is a significant wait time, of over two minutes in this example, to make a safe turn from the local connection on to US 212.
+As shown in the video, local road intersections at US 212 are a rolling stop.
+During PM peak hours, there is a significant wait time, of over two minutes, to make a safe turn from the local connection on to US 212.
 These inadequacies create bottlenecks in the interstate freight supply chain and perpetuate safety issues, which lead to truck travel time delay and reliability uncertainty.
-Between the Twin Cities and Cologne, US 212 is a continuous four-lane roadway.
-This Project will replace the remaining two-lane gap with a four-lane divided expressway, creating a four-lane expressway facility from Glenco to the Twin Cities..
+Between the Twin Cities and Cologne, US 212 is a continuous fourlane roadway.
+This Project will replace the remaining two-lane gap with a four-lane divided expressway.

 The Project improvements will focus on safety and efficiency for the local rural community and regional freight traffic, while enhancing equity and sustainability along the corridor.
-According to MnDOT crash data (2010-2020), approximately 15 percent of all crashes (31 crashes) within the project area involve medium to heavy freight trucks, and other freight-related vehicles1.
-The proposed improvements, specifically installation of RCIs, interchange, wider shoulders, and medians between travel lanes, will reduce overall crash frequency at the intersections along US 212 by 15 percent, right angle crashes by 77 percent, and the frequency of severe (fatal and serious injury) crashes by 100 percent2.
+According to MnDOT crash data (2010-2020), approximately 15 percent of all crashes (31 crashes) within the project area involve medium to heavy freight trucks, and other freight-related vehicles.
+The proposed improvements, specifically installation of RCls, interchange, wider shoulders, and medians between travel lanes, will reduce overall crash frequency at the intersections along US 212 by 15 percent, right angle crashes by 77 percent, and the frequency of severe (fatal and serious injury) crashes by 100 percent.

-The existing US 212 roadway between CSAH 51 and CSAH 36 is currently at capacity3 and is identified as a future Congested Principal Arterial in the Metropolitan Council's 2040 Regional Travel Demand Model.
+The existing US 212 roadway between CSAH 51 and CSAH 36 is currently at capacity and is identified as a future Congested Principal Arterial in the Metropolitan Council's 2040 Regional Travel Demand Model.
 The Metropolitan Council expects Carver County to grow by over 60 percent by 2040, leading to further congestion and travel time concerns.
 It is likely that industrial and manufacturing land uses will continue to locate near the corridor, further increasing freight traffic on US 212.
 Reconstruction of this segment of roadway is key to ensuring freight facilities and transporters have a safe and efficient connection between rural and urban Minnesota communities.